One thing about raising tropical kids in Central America is that they YEARN for snow. I grew up in snow. So for me it’s not a novelty.

 We stayed in one of the two bedroom units, which is probably the size of a large four bedroom house.
 The bedrooms were that big.

 The kitchen, dining room and living room were spacious, open and so cozy with a fireplace going all night.
+No need for an air conditioner here.

 We had an indoor porch, it wasn’t quite outside, you can sit there comfortably during the winter, but with the full effect of being outdoors, and with great views of the slopes.